-I have come to realize that a lot of new Synology NAS users can’t activate the HTTPS protocol.
+I have come to realize that a lot of new Synology NAS users don’t know how to activate the HTTPS protocol.
 Are you tired of seeing your connection to your Synology NAS in the Chrome address bar is not secure?
-In the step by step guide in this article I will try to explain to you how to enable HTTPS on your Synology NAS so that, instead of connecting through your Synology NAS LAN IP, you will automatically connect to the HTTPS address you choose.
+In the step by step guide I will try to explain to you how to enable HTTPS on your Synology NAS so that, instead of connecting through your Synology NAS LAN IP, you will automatically connect to the HTTPS address you choose.

 Go to Control Panel / Network / DSM Settings / Check Automatically redirect HTTP connections to HTTPS (Web Station and Photo Station excluded) / Check Enable HTTP/2.
 Click Apply.